-- 8.175 The developments at Suffolk New College and the University of Suffolk are vitally important to the future well-being and prosperity of the town.
-The Council has been fully supportive of these initiatives and it is important that this support continues. - 8.176 It is not considered by the County Council that a new secondary school site is required within the Borough boundary other than at the Ipswich Garden Suburb (see policy CS10). - 8.177 The Council is supportive of the principle to substantially upgrade education facilities and recognises that there is a need for substantial regeneration within existing sites.
-However, in some
+8.1748.189 The developments at Suffolk New College and the University of Suffolk are vitally important to the future well-being and prosperity of the town.
+The Council has been fully supportive of these initiatives and it is important that this support continues.

-- cases school facilities are not available for community use out of hours.
-The Council will therefore press for the community use of facilities where possible. - 8.178 At primary level, whilst local issues will be set out within the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document, the specific growth related development pressures and the need to improve facilities are considered to necessitate new or extended primary school provision within the town.
-These are facilitated within the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document and are included within the list of strategic projects in Part D. - 8.179 At pre-school level the Council recognises the importance of nursery and children's centre provision and the importance of these being located in sustainable locations. - 8.180 Measures identified through Travel Ipswich could assist in ensuring sustainable travel to educational establishments and new education development will be expected to encourage sustainable means of transport.
+- 8.190 It is not considered by the County Council that a new secondary school site is required within the Borough boundary other than at the Ipswich Garden Suburb (see policy CS10). - 8.1758.191 Ipswich Borough Council has worked with Suffolk County Council to identify where new or extended primary and secondary school provision, and early years provision, will be needed over the plan period, in accordance with paragraph 94 of the National Planning Policy Framework.
+The Council has taken a positive approach to identifying sites for such provision through policy CS10 of the Core Strategy and Policies Development Plan Document Review and policy SP7 of the Site Allocations and Policies (incorporating IP-One Area Action Plan) development Plan Document. - 8.1768.192 The Council is supportive of the principle to substantially upgrade education facilities and recognises that there is a need for substantial regeneration within existing sites.
+However, in some cases school facilities are not available for community use out of hours.
+The Council will therefore press for the community use of facilities where possible. - 8.1778.193 At primary level, whilst local issues will be set out within the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document, the specific growth related development pressures and the need to improve facilities are considered to necessitate new or extended primary school provision within the town.
+These are facilitated within the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document and are included within the list of strategic projects in Part D. - 8.178.194 At pre-school level the Council recognises the importance of nursery and children's centre provision and the importance of these being located in sustainable locations. - 8.1798.195 Measures identified to mitigate the impact of traffic on congestion and air qualitythrough Travel Ipswich could assist in ensuring sustainable travel to educational establishments and new education development will be expected to encourage sustainable means of transport.
 This policy supports objectives 5 and 9.

-8.181 PLAY
+8.1808.196 PLAY

-- 8.182 Cultural facilities, including leisure, play and sporting provision, are important for residents and visitors to the town, as is open space. - 8.183 The Government in the National Planning Policy Framework points out how open space, sport and recreation can support many different objectives, including making an important contribution to the health and well-being of communities.
+- 8.1818.197 Cultural facilities, including leisure, play and sporting provision, are important for residents and visitors to the town, as is open space. - 8.1828.198 The Government in the National Planning Policy Framework points out how open space, sport and recreation can support many different objectives, including making an important contribution to the health and well-being of communities.
 There is one key policy under this heading, which is policy CS16.

-POLICY CS16: Green Infrastructure, Sport and Recreation
+Green Infrastructure, Sport and Recreation